BraunTexstyle 7 TS745A

 - Auto-Off Safety Feature

-Click an item for more information
+Click any item for an explanation

 A higher wattage allows the iron to heat up quicker and maintain that heat during your ironing session